1nVitr0/plugin-vscode-format-list/README.md

 - `/`: `${<key> / <value>}` => casts both parameter value and the `<value>` to a number and divides the parameter value by `<value>`
 - `%`: `${<key> % <value>}` => casts both parameter value and the `<value>` to a number and performs a module operation on them
 - `.`: `${<key>.</key>.</key>}` => used to access inner properties.
 This is the only modifier that can be repeated, though it cannot be combined with other modifiers.

+Multiple pipes can be specified and they will be chained.
+The following pipes are available:

+- `key` => enclose the parameter as a key as specified in the format
+- `value` => enclose the parameter as a value as specified in the format

 It is possible to repeat a template or render it conditionally using the syntax `$[<repeat>]*{<key> [modifier] <value>}` or `$[<repeat>]?{<key> [modifier] <value>}`.
 Inside `[]` additional modifiers can be used: